Trump campaign calls Democratic convention 'boring, glitchy' in recap of 2nd night

 “It’s very clear they don’t really have a message,” senior adviser Steve Cortes said.
 “It took the two hours to even mention Joe Biden last night.
 Tonight was just…boring.”

-The team also criticized Former President Bill Clinton as a speaker Tuesday night, calling him the “poster child” for the #MeToo movement.
+The team also criticized former President Bill Clinton as a speaker Tuesday night, calling him the “poster child” for the #MeToo movement.

 “Him trying to pretend as though he’s the arbiter of how the office should be treated…the last person in the world I’m taking a lecture from on how the Oval Office should be used is the person who abused the Oval Office in the way he did,” said Hogan Gidley, Trump 2020 national press secretary.

-Epshteyn criticized what he called the “globalism” on display during the foreign policy segment of the convention that included former Secretaries of State John Kerry and Colin Powell.
+Epshteyn criticized what he called “globalism” on display during the foreign policy segment of the convention that included former Secretaries of State John Kerry and Colin Powell.

 Cortes agreed it was basically a “Reunion of the architects of the Iraq War.”

-Epshteyn says in his experience “the campaign reflects the candidate.
+Epshteyn said in his experience “the campaign reflects the candidate.
 So their candidate is diminished, decrepit, messy in a deep, dark basement in Delaware.”

 A critical point made Tuesday was that the record shows Biden has been unable to make tough decisions, Schlapp said.
 “He was wrong on Iraq, he was wrong on the Iran nuclear deal, he didn’t want to kill Usama bin Laden…and so they’re just not exposing the truth on Joe Biden’s lack of leadership when it came to tough foreign policy issues," she said.